microsoft/qlib/examples/benchmarks/README.md

 Here are the results of each benchmark model running on the `Alpha158` and `Alpha360` dataset respectively.
 The value of each metric are the mean and std calculated based on 10 runs.

+The numbers shown below demonstrate the performance of the entire `workflow` of each model.
+We will update the `workflow` as well as models in the near future for better results.

 ## Alpha158 dataset
 | Model Name | Dataset | IC | ICIR | Rank IC | Rank ICIR | Annualized Return | Information Ratio | Max Drawdown |
 |---|---|---|---|---|---|---|---|---|